richardyang92/sttrepo/README.md

 ## 4.Benchmark
 All tests are run on a MacBook Air(RAM 16G/Storage 256G) with Apple M1 Max chip.
 ### 4.1 Speed
+The server contains 10 sherpa handle and client request 10 times in parallel.
+To run this test, we need to run the server and client in two different terminals.
-Step 1: Running a server:
+Step 1: Open one terminal and run a server:
 For rust build:
 ```
 cd ${workspace_folder}/stt-engine